rohitshubham/big_data_3/reports/Assignment-03-Design.md

 We are sending the alert on a different topic `mysimbdp-clientReport` using the same Kafka broker.
 In the pseudo-code we have a threshold of time before we send the alert.
 For example: if the last_location is kitchen and the gap is more than 1 hour, we send the alert.
 Similar thresholds have been defined for every different room.

 The pseudo-code should run over every message of the RDD in the DStream.
-Hence, we have used  `.map()` for iterating over the message, and `.foreachRDD()` for iterating over every DStream.
+Hence, we have used  `.map()` for iterating over the message, and `.foreachRDD()` for iterating over every RDD.
 The `map` method expects a function where we supply our `process()` method.

 3. The client stream application was submitted to the `Spark` platform using the following command: